willdot/willdot.github.io/_posts/2019-03-30-24GoDockerCompose.md

 ## It starts with a Dockerfile

-The first thing I do is create my Dockerfile which pulls the latest golang image, copies my code, sets an ENV port and runs a command.
+The first thing I do is create my Dockerfile which pulls the latest golang image, copies my code and sets an ENV variable for a port.
 Nice simple stuff.

 ``` dockerfile
 FROM golang:1.12